Meghalaya Jobs : MSSDS Recruitment 2025

 Qualifications: Graduate or Equivalent Qualification in any stream with minimum 6 total work experience with at least 1 year Procurement experience.

-Monthly Remuneration : INR 49,775/- Per Month + EPF and other benefits as per HR Policy
+Monthly Remuneration : INR.49,775/- Per Month + EPF and other benefits as per HR Policy

 Maximum Age Limit: 50 years.
 (In deserving cases, the qualification and experience is relaxable)